AppolinFotso/codepen/README.md

 # Personal Home Page  Template
-I created a personal homepage for my as part of my introduction to digital with
+I created a personal homepage as part of my introduction to digital with
 Code Your Future.
 This repository content some basic:
 * HTML
 * CSS